There Will Be an Eclipse in December

 Why is a man buried in black?

-Is it not to cover shame?
+Is it to cover shame?
 And whose shame do men share?
 Eke's or Venus's?
-And why do they crown Venus in red?
-Is it not to flaunt desire?
+And why was Venus crowned in purple?
+Is it not to flaunt victory?

 O brethren, I ask of thee, what shade dost thou follow?

 I come not to praise Eke, nor do I come to condemn Venus.
 For what am I but dust?
-And what is dust to judge the stars?
+And when has dust ever judged the stars?

-Yet I say unto thee: If it is Venus thou cloak purple, why was it blood that poured from his side?
+Yet I ask thee this: If it is Venus thou cloak purple, why was it blood that poured from his side?

 Still the Venusians say that Venus was the highest and I must obey the Venusians.